xizon/Uix-Shortcodes/readme.txt

 == Changelog ==

+= 1.1.5 =

+* Used ajax form & improved the running speed greatly.
+* Optimized back-end structure.
+* Upgraded the back-end form UI.
+* Removed sweetalert plugin.
+* Fixed some bugs.

 = 1.1.2 =

-* Fix some bugs.
+* Fixed some bugs.

 = 1.1.1 =

-* Optimize the selector of buttons.
+* Optimized the selector of buttons.
 * Enhanced editor and forms compatibility.

 = 1.1.0 =